Rolling Stones, DiCaprio to join N.Y. Sandy benefit concert

 The concert, which is already sold out, is shaping up to be one of the biggest U.S. fundraisers since the October 2001 "Concert for New York City" organized by McCartney in response to the September 11, 2001 attacks on the United States.

-That show - featuring more than 60 musicians, actors, and comedians - honored fire fighters, police and emergency workers and raised more than $30 million for 9/11 charities.
+That show - featuring more than 60 musicians, actors, and comedians - honoured fire fighters, police and emergency workers and raised more than $30 million for 9/11 charities.

 " ‘12-12-12' will be the largest concert event to ever hit the stage at Madison Square Garden, featuring the biggest names in music and the world's leading entertainers," event producers Clear Channel Entertainment, The Weinstein Company and the Madison Square Gardens Company said in a joint statement.